 About Kyleena

 An IUS (intrauterine system) is a small, T-shaped device that’s placed in your uterus by your healthcare professional to prevent pregnancy.
-Getting an IUS does not involve surgery, but instead, can be placed during a routine appointment or immediately after giving birth.
+Getting an IUS does not involve surgery, but instead, can be placed during a routine appointment.
 Once in place, it provides continuous, highly effective birth control.

 Getting a Kyleena